uw-dims/dims-tp/docs/source/scope.rst

 DIMS software requirements.
 Reference :ref:`dimsocd:dimsoperationalconceptdescription` describes the operational concept (and open source design concept) for DIMS.
 Reference :ref:`dimsad:dimsarchitecturedesign` sets forward the architectural design.
 Unit testing and integration testing will be performed during development at the University of Washington.
-This document primarily addresses the FQT activities that take place when deploying the DIMS software.
+This document primarily addresses the :term:`FQT` activities that take place when deploying the DIMS software.

 .. _systemoverview: